 Export control laws and economic sanctions prohibit the shipment of some of our products to embargoed or sanctioned countries, governments and persons.
 While we train our employees to comply with these regulations, use third party screening software, and take other measures, we cannot guarantee that a violation will not occur.
-A prohibited shipment has negative consequences, including government investigations, penalties, fines, civil and criminal sanctions and/ or reputational harm.
-Any change in export or import regulations, economic sanctions or related legislation, shift in the enforcement or scope of existing regulations, or change in the countries, governments, persons or technologies targeted by such regulations, could decrease our ability to export or sell our products internationally.
-Any limitation on our ability to export or sell our products could materially adversely affect our business.
+A prohibited shipment has negative consequences, including government investigations, penalties, fines, civil and criminal sanctions and/or reputational harm.
+Any change in export or import regulations, economic sanctions or related legislation, shift in the enforcement or scope of existing regulations, or change in the countries, governments, persons or technologies targeted by such regulations, could decrease our ability to export or sell our products could materially adversely affect our business.

 Some of our products are subject to export control laws and regulations and may be exported only with an export license or through an applicable export license exception.
-If we fail to comply with export licensing, customs regulations, economic sanctions or other laws, we could be subject to substantial civil or criminal penalties, including fines, criminal 19, 2022 Applied Deport Leven Deports of Corporation charges against responsible employees and loss of export or import privileges.
+If we fail to comply with export licensing, customs regulations, economic sanctions or other laws, we could be subject to substantial civil or criminal penalties, including fines, criminal charges against responsible employees and loss of export or import privileges.
 In addition, if our distributors fail to obtain appropriate import, export or re-export licenses or permits, we may also be materially adversely affected through reputational harm and penalties.
 Obtaining the necessary export license for a particular sale may be time consuming and expensive and could result in the delay or loss of sales opportunities.